-However, Japan has concerns because the amendment enacted for implementation is not enforced, and there are doubts about whether or not Brazil's new preferential taxation measures for ICT equipment and semiconductors that were adopted through the amendment are consistent with the WTO Agreements.
-Therefore, Japan will continue watching and confirming immediate correction of measures which were found to be inconsistent with the WTO agreements, as well as collecting information regarding the implementation status of Brazil.
+However, it is questionable whether or not Brazil's new preferential taxation measures for ICT equipment and semiconductors, which were adopted through the amendment enacted for implementation, are consistent with the WTO Agreements.
+Therefore, Japan will continue gathering information regarding the implementation status of Brazil and closely monitor the measures that were found to be inconsistent with the WTO agreements in order to ensure that they are promptly corrected.